 Mirko Marras was born on April 19, 1992 in Iglesias (Italy).
 He is a Postdoctoral Researcher at the Digital Vocational Education and Training • Machine Learning for Education Laboratory of the Swiss Federal Institute of Technology in Lausanne - EPFL (Switzerland).
-He received a PhD in Computer Science in 2020 and a MSc Degree in Computer Science (summa cum laude, 18 months) from the same University in 2016.
+He received a PhD in Computer Science in 2020 and a MSc Degree in Computer Science (summa cum laude, 18 months) in 2016, from the same University.
 He received the Computer Science Engineering certification from the University of Pisa (Italy) in 2016.
-His PhD studies are funded by the Operational Programme of the Autonomous Region of Sardinia (European Social Fund 2014-2020, Axis III, Goal 10.5).